-&lt;sup>35 Certificate May Not Disclose Policy Modifications.
 The 2009 revision to the ACORD 25 Certificate of Liability Insurance eliminated from the Remarks box the directive to disclose "exclusions added by endorsement".

-Even the prior edition of the ACORD 25 might not have elicited disclosure of the modification to the CGL policy by either a CG 21 39 10 93 Contractual Liability Limitation or CG 24 26 07 04 Amendment of Insured Contract Definition discussed in the next paragraphs of this article.
-The CG 21 39 is not classified as an "exclusion" even though it is one of the most severe exclusions in the industry.
-As discussed in these paragraphs addition of these insured's CGL policy contains coverage for the insured's liability assumed under an "insured contract" (this coverage is known as "contractual liability insurance", and is referred to in this article as "indemnity insurance").
+The standard certificate does not disclose whether the insured's CGL policy contains or excludes coverage for the insured's liability assumed under an "insured contract" (this coverage is known as "contractual liability insurance", and is referred to in this article as "indemnity insurance").
 The standard CGL policy provides indemnity insurance.
 It provides indemnity insurance by stating that an insured contract is an exception to one of the policy's exclusions from coverage.

-The standard certificate does not disclose whether the insured's liability policies, including the additional insured endorsement thereto, have been modified with one of the following endorsements to the CGL policy potentially materially reduces the scope of the indemnity insurance provided by the standard CGL policy.
+The standard certificate does not disclose whether the insured's liability policies, including the additional insured endorsement thereto, have been modified with one of the following endorsements limiting or eliminating indemnity insurance. endorsements noted in the next two paragraphs materially reduce the scope of the indemnity insurance coverage provided by the standard policy.
+The CG 21 39 is not classified as an "exclusion" even though it is one of the most severe exclusions in the industry.
+As discussed in these paragraphs addition of these endorsements to the CGL policy potentially materially reduces the scope of the indemnity insurance provided by the standard CGL policy.
 Perhaps, an insurance certificate's producer will be responsive to insurance specifications specifically requiring that the certificate of insurance disclose modification of the policy by either a CG 21 39 or a CG 24 26.